PythonRSAS/pythonrsas.github.io/_posts/2020-12-19-1-SAS-PROC-SQL-and-python-pivot_table.md

 # Treatment of missing
 ## Filtering rows

-Column A | SAS PROC SQL | python pandas
+Task | SAS PROC SQL | python pandas
 ---------|----------|---------
 want rows with missing | SELECT * FROM df WHERE col IS NULL | df[df.col.isna()] don't want rows with missing | SELECT * FROM df WHERE col IS NOT NULL | <span class="coding">df[df.col.notna()</span>]